 We hurried down a flight of stairs to get outside and once there, we heard the sirens of several approaching fire engines and as the glowing ember filled sky rained down on us, we got in the car and drove off.
 In shock, we sat several blocks away and watched over the roof tops of other houses as the flames raged in the distance.
 We heard explosion after explosion and wondered each time if that was our building going up in flames next.
-I was shaking uncontrollably and called my brother and Nina so someone would be aware of what was happening to us.
+I was shaking uncontrollably and called my little brother so someone would be aware of what was happening to us.
 I’ve been through multiple scary life experiences over the years, but this was the scariest by far!

 After a while, the police department had created a barricade around the affected area and there was nothing we could do, we drove to a hotel and tried to understand what we were facing.
 Our condo is in one of three new construction buildings and ours was the first building to be completed.
 The second building, nearest to ours, is about 75% complete, but the third building, on the other end of the block from us, was only a wood structure.
 No siding, drywall or sprinkler system to protect it and we knew that’s what was burning.
 What we weren’t aware of was six stand-alone homes were burning as well and two townhouse buildings were in the process of being badly damaged.